djalbat/yapp/README.md

 ### Other considerations

-Yapp will set its own height by default, based on its content, and its default width is set to `100%`, so you will probably want to mount it in a containing element rather than the body element.
+Yapp will set its own height by default, based on its content.
+On the other hand its width is set to `100%`.
+So you will probably want to mount it in a containing element rather than the body element.
 If you are using Easy elements, something like the following:

 ```
 import { Element } from "easy";